-When you have had lung surgery you need to work hard to help your lungs re-expand and recover from the operation.
+If part of or all your lung has been removed you will have to train your remaining lung to work harder to make up for this.
 Exercise and physiotherapy is the only way to do this.
-This will be hard at first as you will feel breathless and tired, but will become easier as you recover.
-Exercise can help with breathing and pain, so is a vital part of your recovery.
+This will be hard as you will feel breathless and tired, but will become easier as you recover.